MamiyaA/NeuralCodingOfLegProprioception/README.md

 KmeansClusterPixels: For the pixels inside the preselected region of interest, cluster the pixels into different groups with K-means clustering using the correlation between the pixel's responses to the stimuli as a distance measure.
 Results in groups of pixels that have similar responses to the stimuli.

+KmeansClusterPiexels_All: Runs KmeansClusterPiexels for all the appropriate files in a directory.